Kailashnath Mahadev Statue

-Kailashnath Mahadev Statue (कैलाशनाथ महादेव) is the second tallest Shiva statue in the world.
-It is currently the fifth tallest Hindu deity statue.It is situated in Sanga, Kavrepalanchok District in Nepal, about 20km from Kathmandu.
+Kailashnath Mahadev Statue (कैलाशनाथ महादेव) is the tallest Shiva statue in the world.
+It is currently the fifth tallest Hindu deity statue.
+It is situated in Suryabinayak, Bhaktapur District in Nepal, about 20 km from Kathmandu.

 The statue is 143 feet (43.5m) in height and was made using copper, zinc, concrete, and steel.

 Design and construction

 Designed to resemble images of the Hindu god, Shiva, and seen as a marvel of Nepalese engineering, the statue's construction began in 2003 and was completed in 2011.
 It was constructed mainly by Kamal Jain and "Hilltake", a company established in Nepal in 1992 which deals with products such as water tanks.
 Nepalese engineers were involved in the design and construction of large structures.

 The statue's foundation is about 100 feet deep, which was necessary to anchor the structure into the ridge.
 Due to the threat of potential landslides, structures were also built for ground stabilization.